Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 # Deploy JupyterLab for AI Unlimited using Docker

+***MEM: In the title, let's say "Install" instead of "Deploy" as the latter sounds like a bigger effort, and to use plain language.***

 ***MEM to MEM: Compare this more closely w/topics 2 and 3 in QuickStart.***

 This article outlines the steps for deploying and setting up a Teradata AI Unlimited interface using Docker.
 You can use JupyterLab or workspace client as your Teradata AI Unlimited interface.